 If children scratch any bites or stings and break the skin, bacteria may enter the wound and cause an infection.
 Skin infections can be superficial with yellow crusty lesions called impetigo, or more serious infections deeper in the skin called cellulitis.
 If children do develop any signs of infection they should see their pediatrician as soon as possible.

 Tick bites are often a big concern because they can transmit infectious diseases such as Lyme disease.
-Most tick bites, however, are harmless if removed form your child in a timely manner.
+Most tick bites, however, are harmless if removed from your child in a timely manner.
 Ticks are often found in wooded or heavily bushy areas. but can be in grassy areas as well.
 They can climb onto someone if they brush up on tree branches or bushes, or crawl onto people from their pets.

 Parents should check children for ticks immediately after coming indoors, paying close attention to areas behind the ears, on the scalp, under the arms and in the groin area.
 Most tick bites will result in a small red bump, but see your pediatrician if the area has increasing redness or pain, or if the child develops fever or flu like symptoms.

-Follow these simple steps to remove a tick:
+Simple steps to remove a tick

 - Using a fine-tipped tweezers, grasp the tick as close to the skin’s surface as possible.

 - Pull upward with steady, even pressure.
-Do not twist or jerk the tick, as this may cause the tick’s mouth to break off and remain in the skin.
+Do not twist or jerk the tick, as this may cause the tick’s head or mouth to break off and remain in the skin.
 If the mouth breaks off, try to remove it; however, if it cannot be removed easily wait for it to fall out on its own, don’t dig it out.

 - After removing the tick, clean the skin with rubbing alcohol or soap and water.

-How to avoid bug bites and stings:
+How to avoid bug bites and stings

 - Cover yourself with long-sleeved shirts and a hat, and tuck your pants into your socks.